nopedawn/CTF/0ByteCTF23/README.md

 <details>
   <summary><h3>Description</h3></summary>

-  Writeup for this local CTF competition organized by [ZeroByte.ID](https://zerobyte.id/) Event Organizer in 2023 is conducted as a solo participant.
+  Writeup for this local CTF competition organized by [ZeroByte.ID](https://zerobyte.id/) Event Organizer in 2023 is conducted as a solo for all the participant.

 </details>